-Carolexpat talks to us about the situations surrounding obesity in the Gulf Countries.
+Carolexpat tells about the situations surrounding obesity in the Gulf Countries.

 The modern ‘Diseases of Civilisation’ have immersed themselves into the populations of the Gulf countries; heart disease, diabetes, hypertension …all sadly health problems related to obesity are found all over the Gulf region.

-It would be wise to list the reasons for such a fast growing threat to the Gulf countries, only if to educate the population of the ever-looming hazard now lying at their doorstep.
+It would be wise to list the reasons for such a fast growing rate of obesity in the Gulf countries, only if to educate the population of the ever-looming hazard now lying at their doorstep.

 - The fast food revolution – packed with sugars and fats not seen in traditional foods